liferay/liferay-docs/discover/deployment/articles/03-configuring-liferay/02-document-repository-configuration/00-document-repository-configuration-intro.markdown

 +$$$

-**Note:** To propagate store configuration in a multi-node environment, export your store settings from your store's *File Storage* screen in System Settings to a `.config` file and copy the file to the `[Liferay-Home]/osgi/config` folder in each node.
+**Note:** To propagate store configuration in a cluster, export your store settings from your store's *File Storage* screen in System Settings to a `.config` file and copy the file to the `[Liferay-Home]/osgi/config` folder in each node.
 To export the configuration, select *Export* from the options icon
 ![Options](../../../images/icon-options.png).

 $$$